Create and delete test cases

 2. Go to the Create Associated Test Cases section and select Generate with AI.

-4. When you're finished, mark the checkboxes next to each test case you want to save and select Add Test Cases to add the test cases to the Linked Test Cases for your selected requirement.
+6. When you're finished, select the checkboxes next to each test case you want to save, or select the checkbox at the top to select all test cases.
+Then, select Add Test Cases to add the test cases to the Linked Test Cases for your selected requirement.

 Note that you can edit your saved AI-generated test cases at any point from Test Design.
 You can't modify or delete test cases that are linked to objects in Tosca.